 With the input of other individuals affected by MSA (patients, caregivers, loved ones of those lost), I began to develop a survey to assess our collective experiences.
 Several drafts of the survey were developed, reviewed, adjusted, and edited over a period of months.

-In early Fall 2013, I sent a draft of the survey to the Mayo Clinic Jacksonville – Department of Neurology, for review and feedback.
-The final draft of the data*MSASurvey for Multiple System Atrophy was completed in January 2014.
+I sent a draft of the survey to the Mayo Clinic Jacksonville – Department of Neurology, for review and feedback.

 In November 2023, the patient-driven data from the dataMSA Surveys for Multiple System Atrophy were presented at the Annual American Autonomic Society Annual Meeting in San Juan, Puerto Rico.